EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Problem Overview

 Consider the discrete time system:

-where $\mathbf{x}_t\in\setX\subseteq\R^n$ is the state vector such as the position and orientation of the robot, $\mathbf{u}_t\in\R^m$ is the control input provided to the robot, and $\Param_{t}\in\setParam\subseteq \R^r$ is the parameter vector that captures properties of the terrain such as traction.
+where $\mathbf{x}_t\in\setX\subseteq\R^n$ is the state vector such as the position and orientation of the robot, $\mathbf{u}_t\in\R^m$ is the control input provided to the robot, and $\Param_{t}\in\setParam\subseteq \R^r$ is the parameter vector that captures terrain traction.
 We consider two models that are useful approximations of the dynamics of a wide range of robots as shown in Fig.~\ref{fig:hw_platforms}.
 Applicable to both differential-drive and legged robots, the \textbf{unicycle model} is defined as: